The Essence of Cool Distilled

 2.Sheepskin Rug – we have wooden floors, so my hubby and I have one each under our desks to plant our toes, along with a couple spare for the outdoor seats in autumn.
-(Buy ethically sourced at Cowboy Kate)
+(Buy ethically try at Rockett St George)

 3.Dark walls – at least one room, ours is the living room for cosy evenings (Queen of dark Abigail Ahern has fab shades of darkness)

 4.Animal Print – nooooo I hear you cry, but a touch can look so fabulous, especially against a dark backdrop.
 Think of a cute little stool, a rug, cushion or an armchair.

 5.Jute – such a great texture and hard wearing.
 (Check out Soho Home for a pouffe or rug).

 7.Greenery – houseplants or loose floral bouquets breathe life into a space.
 I am always happier when I have fresh flowers around so I’ve planted bulbs of my favourites to cut some for the house.
 This keeps the cost down and adds a little bit of joy knowing I grew them.
 I also keep a large potted bamboo right outside the patio doors so I always have a glimpse of lush foliage.